 The average age of the group depends on what type of G Adventures trip you’re going on.
 If you’re on a classic tour, I’d say it’s probably 45 or so.
 But that’s just a guess, and varies every time!

-On the G Adventures 18-35 tour, chances are you’ll have a good mixture of people of all ages within those brackets.
-The youngest person on our tour was 18, and the oldest was 33.
+On the G Adventures 18-35 tours, like the Basic Costa Rica tour, chances are you’ll have a good mixture of people of all ages within those brackets.
+The youngest person on my tour was 18, and the oldest was 33.
 Everybody was part of the group though, and I didn’t feel any divisions between people.
 I’d say the average age was 24.

 Regardless of how old you are, I’m sure you’ll find it really won’t be an issue for you.
 Everybody on the tour will be excited to travel and keen to make new friends, so you already have things in common to talk about!